 Chris Lavy qualified at St Bartholomew’s Medical College in 1982 after a BSc in Anthropology at University College London.
 He trained in orthopaedic surgery on the Royal National Orthopaedic Hospital rotation and in 1992 became a Consultant in orthopaedic and hand surgery at The Middlesex Hospital and University College Hospital in London.
 In 1996 he left to work with the Christian medical charity CBM International and was appointed to an Honorary Professorship at the University of Malawi College of Medicine.

 In 2006 he returned to the UK, where he is Professor of Orthopaedic and Tropical Surgery and Consultant Orthopaedic and Spine Surgeon at the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) and a Fellow of Green Templeton College at the University of Oxford.
 He also holds an honorary chair at the London School of Hygiene and Tropical Medicine.
 His clinical interests include surgery of the spine, hip and knee, and his research interests focus on surgery in Africa and the Tropics.
-He is an elected Council member and trustee of The Royal College of Surgeons of England, and established the annual RCS Global Surgical Frontiers conference.
+He has been an elected Council member and trustee of The Royal College of Surgeons of England, and established the annual RCS Global Surgical Frontiers conference.
 He is an honorary fellow of the British Orthopaedic Association and of the Royal College of Physicians and Surgeons of Glasgow.
 He is a trustee of CURE International UK, which supports children’s reconstructive surgery in resource-poor countries.

 During Professor Lavy’s time in Malawi, he helped to set up two orthopaedic teaching hospital and research centres, The Beit CURE International Hospital (2002) in Blantyre and Beit CURE Zambia Hospital (2005) in Lusaka.
 He helped set up national orthopaedic surgical and clinical officer training programmes in Malawi, and an international clubfoot treatment programme which now spans over 15 countries.
 He co-founded the regional College of Surgeons of East Central and Southern Africa (COSECSA) in 1999, set up the college’s orthopaedic fellowship examination and served for many years on the council.
 Professor Lavy was awarded an OBE in the New Year Honours List 2007 for services to orthopaedics.